adlnet/xAPI-Spec/xAPI-About.md

 Even within the rules of JSON there are possible variations of how data can be serialized, especially in relation to data about time.
 This is significant as a number of features of xAPI rely on systems being able to determine whether two Statements are equivalent.
-See <a href="./xAPI-Data.md#statement-immutability-and-exceptions"> Immutability and exceptions</a> for more details about the properties of the Statement affected by this.
+See [Immutability and exceptions](./xAPI-Data.md#statement-immutability-and-exceptions") for more details about the properties of the Statement affected by this.

 JSON allows for objects to have properties that contain empty objects.
 This is not recommended within xAPI; if the Statement